-Though the moniker “axe” is generally reserved for guitars—and for those guitars played by rock and blues players, specifically—there are probably few instruments that more closely resemble that implement than to RISA ukuleles.
+RISA Ukuleles took the traditional ukulele and designed it for a whole different look.
+Though the moniker “axe” is generally reserved for guitars—and for those guitars played by rock and blues players, specifically—there are probably few instruments that more closely resemble that implement than to these ukuleles.
 These instruments have an innovative design that may put off some traditionalists but, just as one should not judge a book by its cover, one should not be too hasty to judge these instruments by their having a rather distinctive design.
 In fact, for some players, this departure from the norm may be enough to win them over by sight alone!

 RISA Ukuleles have a design that could also be described as resembling a spoon or a spatula.
 They haven’t a traditional headstock and the tuning pegs are located at the top of the instrument.
 On a traditional instrument, it would be accurate to describe this location as the top of the body but this would imply that a RISA ukulele has a body in the traditional sense, which it does not.
 These are one-piece instruments.
 This one-piece construction does make them impressively sturdy.
 The components used in their manufacture are high-quality including Grover tuning pegs being employed as a standard feature.